baiiiii/archlinux-wsl/README.md

 Download the Arch Linux ".wsl" image from [the latest release](https://gitlab.archlinux.org/antiz/archlinux-wsl/-/releases/permalink/latest) and double-click on it to start the installation.

-You can then run Arch Linux in WSL via the `ArchLinux` application from the Start menu, or by running `wsl -d ArchLinux` in a PowerShell prompt.
+You can then run Arch Linux in WSL via the `archlinux` application from the Start menu, or by running `wsl -d archlinux` in a PowerShell prompt.

 #### WSL prior to 2.4.4